- Satisfy the requirements of Sections 3.0 and 7.2 of the JBCC Rules;

 Meet all attestation requirements established in sction 7.2 (b) (6-7) of the JBCC Rules.

 Certified guardians and provisionally certified guardians must complete twelve hours of continuing education during each two-year certification period.
 The twelve hours of continuing education must include two hours of ethics and one hour of legislative update.
+Certified Guardians can carry forward 4 hours of CE to their next certification period.
+Ethics and Legislative Update hours cannot be carried forward.

 You can search for approved CE courses via our online certification and licensing system.
 For information on our system, please refer to the home page of our website in the section titled “New Online Certification and Licensing System”.
 Please refer to the “Guide to Using the Online System” for step-by-step instructions on how to search for approved CE courses.